connectomicslab/connectomemapper3/docs/datalad.rst

     datalad status -r

-Processing using the Connectome Mapper BIDS App on a local workstation
+Processing using the Connectome Mapper BIDS App on Alice's workstation
 ----------------------------------------------------------------------

 Dataset installation